wireglasses/wireglasses/README.md

 📌。. ;; DNI if your under 7 - 12 or over 20 im a teenager so dont feel comfortable talking to kids and full grown adults

+📌。. ;; I will not help you with supporter in a party

 ⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼

 DNI;